ifobook/advance_linux_command/README.md

 The `-aG` option appends the user to the specified group without removing them from other groups.
 In this case, it adds the user `johndoe` to the `developers` group.

 ## Verifying Group Memberships
-To comfirm the group memberships for a specific user, use the `id` command.
+To confirm the group memberships for a specific user, use the `id` command.
 For example, to check the group memberships for the `johndoe` user, you can use:
 ```bash
 id johndoe
 ```